Melissa On The Issues

 THE BEST POSSIBLE PORT COMMISSIONER I CAN BE

 The first issue in this Port Commissioner race is what kind of Port of Olympia Commissioner you want to hire with your vote.
-There are different ways to approach politics and to approach providing a service to the public.
+There are different ways to approach politics.
 My approach is that I know a lot of different things and that I know that there is far more that I don’t know.
 I need to learn from many sources.
 Since I passionately love learning and thinking, this is a fine situation.

 Just telling people what they want to hear when I am running for office would not be honest.
 As a critical thinker, I will make timely, informed, careful, responsible decisions for the Port of Olympia.
 The reasons for each decision I make in the future will be based on what is best for our community's long-term interests and the resources we cherish.
 I sincerely believe that our people thrive only if we protect our beautiful and vibrant changing environment's long-term interests.
 By definition, you and I don’t have all the information right now that we would need to make the best decisions in the future.
 Someone who tells you exactly what they will do in the future is deluding themselves or trying to delude you.
 Or, worse yet, they already have their mind made up without considering the data available at the time they are responsible to act on the issue.